wong-johnathan/semgrep-case-2/Readme.md

 You can filter findings by date.
 Setting `DATE=2024-01-01` exports all findings since January 1, 2024 (interpreted in GMT and converted to epoch automatically).

-## Background

-The Semgrep UI does not currently offer a bulk-export feature for downloading findings across all repositories.
-This script closes the gap by calling the Semgrep API directly and exporting everything in clean, structured JSON.

 ## Requirements

 * **Node.js (v16 or later)**